- What is the Lamaze method?

 - The class teaches the importance of breastfeeding after childbirth — it helps the uterus to contract after delivery, reduces the postpartum blood flow, and immunizes the baby.

-- You and your partner will be given some tips on parenting, your interaction with the newborn, dealing with postpartum depression, and how and when to seek help from family and friends.
+- You and your partner will be given some tips on parenting, your interaction with the newborn, dealing with postpartum depression, and how and when to seek help from family and friends or your care provider.

 You can make the most of Lamaze classes if the trainer is an expert and is dedicated.
 Therefore, choose your trainer carefully.

 What To Look For In A Lamaze Class

 While looking for a Lamaze class ensure that the instructors are ASPO-certified nurses for childbirth education or certified teachers with a background in counseling, teaching, childbirth or midwifery, social work, physical therapy, and/ or psychology.

 The Lamaze theory explains the delivery process and the perception of labor pain.
 The techniques and methods adopted in this course build confidence in a pregnant woman, thus facilitating comfortable childbirth.